dmitryjum/forecastly/README.md

 # Forecastly

 Forecastly is a modern Rails 8 application that provides weather forecasts for US cities.
 It features a clean, mobile-friendly UI, fast responses via caching, and a modular, object-oriented codebase.
+The app is currently **deployed** to: https://forecastly-f42b147e3fc1.herokuapp.com/

 ---